antosubash/blog/src/_posts/ndepend/ndepend.md

 ![Dashboard](/assets/posts/ndepend/ndepend3.png)

 Dashboard is where you will see most of the info about you solution. based on the status of you solution it will create a rating.
 In my case the rating was `B` for my tasky microservice solution.
 It also displays more basic metrics like "Types" and "Line of code".
 What I found most interesting is the "Quality Gates" and "Rules" section of the dashboard.
 It showed 2 problems I didn't see before in my code and gave me an explanation on why they are bad.

+The problems were

+- Avoid methods with too many parameters

+It was a Identity server seed method which was very big and doing too many things.

+- Avoid having different types with same name

+This was a sample Dto class which I forgot to delete.
+So, the same type was available in multiple services.

-That was really helpful.
+This was really helpful.
 After seeing these problems I was more curious to find out what else was wrong in my solution and I had lots of minor issues.
 It was a great learning process.

 ### Info Window